 zero waste living

-I’m going to let you in on a little secret…. zero waste isn’t really ZERO waste.
+I’m going to let you in on a little secret…. a zero waste lifestyle isn’t really ZERO waste.

-I don’t know what it is about the word zero, but man, it really scares people off.
+I don’t know what it is about the word zero, but sometimes, it really scares people off.

 Plastic, trash, waste – IT HAPPENS, and it’s completely out of our control.

-So, even when we buy from bulk bins #plasticfree what we don’t see is the plastic bags that the product was in before it was put into the bins.
+So, even when we buy from bulk bins to reduce plastic, what we don’t see is the plastic bags that the product was in before it was put into the bins.

 When you buy a nice reusable water bottle from the store, what you don’t see is the pallet they all came in that was wrapped with plastic.